Integer Frames: Introduction

 We note that to construct integer frames, it suffices to construct frames with rational coordinates because we can then multiply the frame by the greatest common denominator of the rationals in order to get an integer frame.

 The paper is arranged as follows.
 Section 2 gives the necessary background material from finite frame theory used throughout the paper.
 Section 3 covers three propositions that give a method of constructing larger frames from those with fewer vectors or those in lower dimensions.
 An application concerning {\it Hadamard} matrices is also discussed.
 Section 4 deals with equal norm, tight, integer frames in two and three dimensions, in which two dimensions is answered completely and only partial results are given for three dimensions.
 In Section 5, the special case of frames having one more element than the dimension is examined.
 It is shown that the existence of frames having $M+1$ vectors in $M$ dimensions is directly related to the existence of $M$-simplexes having integer coordinates in $M$ dimensions.
-Finally, it is shown in Section 6 that when dropping either the equal norm or tight assumptions, any number of vectors in any dimension can be obtained.
+Section 6 is dedicated to equal norm, tight frames in general dimension.
+Finally, it is shown in Section 7 that when dropping either the equal norm or tight assumptions, any number of vectors in any dimension can be obtained.
 The same is shown for equal norm frames that are {\it nearly tight}.